What Should 501(c)(3) Hospitals Know About Form 990 Filing?

 When is the Deadline for Hospitals to file Form 990?

-501(c)(3) Hospitals are required to file their 990 returns on or before the 15th day of the 5th month after their accounting period ends.
-The deadline for hospitals following a calendar tax year is May 15th.
+501(c)(3) Hospitals are required to file their Form 990 on or before the 15th day of the 5th month after their accounting period ends.
+Therefore, if the hospital is operating on a calendar tax year, then the deadline to file Form 990 with the IRS is May 15th.

 Meet Your Hospital’s 990 Filing Requirements with Tax 990!

-Tax 990 helps clients e-file their Form 990 efficiently and accurately.
+Tax 990 helps hospitals e-file their Form 990 efficiently and accurately.
 As an IRS-authorized e-file provider, Tax 990 offers various helpful features that simplify the 990 filing process.

-Free 990 Schedules - Automatically includes the required Schedules for free, based on the data
+- Free Schedules - Automatically includes the required Schedules for free, based on the data you enter

-Internal Audit Check - Reviews the completed form, finds IRS errors and allows for accurate returns
+form preparation - Internal Audit Check - Validates the completed form based on IRS Business Rules, finds IRS errors and allows for accurate returns

 Instant Status Updates - You can opt in to IRS status updates of on your forms via email and

-Dedicated Customer Support - Our support team resolves your questions instantly via live chat, phone and email
+text notifications - Dedicated Customer Support - Our support team resolves your questions instantly via live chat, phone and email.